Estimated reading time: 15 minutes

 The other reason you may need a lawyer is if a beneficiary or creditor contests the Will, at which time it’s best to lawyer up.

-If there was no WILL, it all depends on how the assets were owned.
+If there was no legal Will, it depends on how the assets were owned.

 If the sole owner is deceased, then yes, you will need a lawyer, but if there is joint and right of survivorship, then likely no.